-The key is whether the generally accepted standard of care conditions were met and followed by your treating physician or other medical professional.
-These are the standards that are to be adhered to by all medical professionals in the medical field to treat or care for similar patients under similar circumstances, and are the very standards by which such professionals judge one another.
+The key is whether the generally accepted standard of care conditions was met and followed by your treating physician or another medical professional.
+These are the standards that are to be adhered to by all medical professionals in the medical field to treat or care for similar patients under similar circumstances and are the very standards by which such professionals judge one another.
 If you can show that the doctor treating you or your loved one did not reasonably follow these standards of care, you may indeed have a solid medical malpractice claim.

 - Misdiagnosed cancer